TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudProjects.md

 1. First called "MyDiningPhilosophers" based on "Dining Philosophers" Project Template
 2. Second called "MyHelloWorld" based on "Empty C Project"

-Open "MyHelloWorld" by selecting "Open" green button, "Loading your Workspace" message will appear shortly in a new web browser tab and then Could9 Workspace will be initialized
+Open "MyHelloWorld" by selecting "Open" green button, "Loading your Workspace" message will appear shortly in a new web browser tab and then Could9 Workspace will be initialized, go to that newly opened tab

 ##### __MyHelloWorld - Cloud9 Workspace__ Console "bash - helix app cloud"